asam-ev/qc-framework/README.md

 - Modular framework specification that allow users to create their own checkers to support the use cases described above
-- Configuration GUI to select and parameterize checker rules
 - Runtime to call the checker rule sets and merge all results
 - Text report module to generate a human readable result file
 - Report GUI to explore the results in the source code of the input file